ValentinoPalomba/FRTMTools/README.md

 - **Beautiful SwiftUI dashboards** – Interactive charts, dependency graphs, manifest insights, and summary cards for both iOS and Android packages.
 - **Full-featured CLI** – Automate scans inside CI using the same analyzer core as the macOS app.
-JSON + HTML outputs make it easy to share reports.
+The CLI generates the same interactive HTML dashboards.

 ## Screenshots